tdilauro/Simplified-wiki/AdobeVendorID.md

 6. Adobe forwards the Adobe ID back to your patron's SimplyE client.
 7. Now that they have their Adobe ID, the patron is able to open the encrypted book.

-In step 2, "X" is an alias for the patron, not the patron's actual identifier.
-NYPL can distinguish between one patron and another, but has no way of tying "X" back to a specific person.
+In step 2, "X" is a made-up alias for the patron, not the patron's actual identifier as kept in your ILS.
+NYPL can distinguish between one patron and another, but has no way of tying "X" back to a specific library card.
 Adobe sees the message as well, but they also have no way of tying "X" back to a specific person.

 In step 4, NYPL knows that the message is from library Y because it was signed with library Y's secret.